rust-lang/book/second-edition/src/ch13-04-performance.md

 The iterator version ended up slightly faster!
-We're not going to go through the benchmark code here, as the point is not to prove that they're exactly equivalent, but to get a general sense of how these two implementations compare perfromance-wise.
+We're not going to go through the benchmark code here, as the point is not to prove that they're exactly equivalent, but to get a general sense of how these two implementations compare performance-wise.
 For a more comprehensive benchmark, you'd want to check various texts of various sizes, different words, words of different lengths, and all kinds of other variations.
 The point is this: iterators, while a high-level abstraction, get compiled down to roughly the same code as if you'd